-Zidovudine is an antiviral agent [see CLINICAL PHARMACOLOGY].
+Zidovudine is an anti retroviral agent [see Microbiology].

 In adults, following oral administration, zidovudine is rapidly absorbed and extensively distributed, with peak serum concentrations occurring within 0.5 to 1.5 hours.
-The AUC was equivalent when zidovudine was administered as RETROVIR Tablets or Syrup compared with RETROVIR Capsules.
-The pharmacokinetic properties of zidovudine in fasting adult patients are summarized in Table 7.
+The AUC was equivalent when zidovudine was administered as RETROVIR tablets or syrup compared with RETROVIR capsules.
+The pharmacokinetic properties of zidovudine in fasting adult subjects are summarized in Table 7.